mrbarge/hugo-site/content/posts/mods-1.md

 Even to this day I still reckon it's a pretty awesome conceit. _Five Musicians_ was an occasionally-rotating roster of five tracker composers who were particularly skilled at writing music, and who released most of their output under that group's moniker.
 One such artist was [Necros](https://modarchive.org/index.php?request=view_artist_modules&query=69271), real name [Andrew Sega](https://en.wikipedia.org/wiki/Andrew_Sega).. and even if you don't think you know Necros, if you were a PC gamer in the late 90s, you'll be familiar with his work - one of his tracks, _Isotoxin_, appears [memorably](https://www.youtube.com/watch?v=n7sh6jAOzFU) in the game _Unreal_, whilst _Mechanism 8_ was featured in the semi-sequel _Unreal Tournament_.

 {{< youtube r6lxMiZOFVA >}}

+_This song is still on my gym playlist_

 Necros has a catalog of tracker music so good, it's hard to really single out just one specific stand-out track.
 But "_Point of Departure_" (featured above) from his music-disk "_Progression_", really became an immediate favourite of mine.
 And it featured one of the most awesome drumloop samples I'd ever heard, aka `BRBEATLP.958` (the sample's filename in the `S3M`'s metadata):